chahnel/kroehne.github.io/4_Cookbook.md

 The InputField is similar to the text box.
 You can create a box and enter text if needed.
 In case the typed in text does not fit in the input field a vertical scrollbar will appear automatically in most browsers.
 Note that in Firefox an input field must have a minimum of 36 px in height for the vertical scrollbar to appear.

 The SingleLineInputField works exactly the same way except for not having a box but a line where you can enter a text.
 The attribute of the SingleLineInputField can be set to read only.
 This function is useful when creating a web browser and you don not want the browsers address bar to be editable.
-To do so open the SingleLineInputField’s properties view and set the value of the property “read only” to “true”.
+To do so open the SingleLineInputField?s properties view and set the value of the property ?read only? to ?true?.

 #### Context Menus for Text and Input Fields

-A context menu is shown when the option “Show edit context menu” is enabled.
+A context menu is shown when the option ?Show edit context menu? is enabled.
 Note that the following texts are defined in the general project settings (see section II.2.2.8)

 Context Menu Cut